 The SAWS was established in terms of the South African Weather Service Act of 2001.
 Its core mandate is to provide two distinct services: the public good service, funded by government; and commercial services, where the user-pay principle applies.
 Key activities include maintaining, extending and improving the quality of meteorological services; providing risk-management information; collecting meteorological data over South Africa and the surrounding southern oceans; and fulfilling government's international obligations under the conventions of the World Meteorological Organisation and the International Civil Aviation Organisation.

 Over the medium term, the SAWS aimed to focus on: developing and improving early warning infrastructure for severe weather, including climate response initiatives for inclement weather conditions; providing innovative meteorological and related products and services through the development and implementation of community weathersmart products and services; and increasing its provision of aviation meteorological services.

-Expenditure is expected to increase at an average annual rate of 5.2%, from R577.4 million in 2022/23 to R671.7 million in 2025/26.
+Expenditure is expected to reduce at an average annual rate of 19%, from R528 million in 2023/24 to R427 million in 2025/26.
 The weather service expects to derive 72.2% (R1.6 billion) of its revenue over the medium term through transfers from the department and the remainder through commercial activities and services rendered.